Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 If I receive a grant, will my tax be affected?

 Grants may be considered part of your income in a financial year and may be subject to tax.
 You must determine your own taxation liabilities.
-We suggest you consult your financial advisor or contact the Australian Taxation Office.
+We suggest you consult your financial adviser or contact the Australian Taxation Office.

 I work in screen; can I apply to this fund?